Don’t Forget Storm Surge Alerts During Hurricane Season

 • Make sure everyone receives the “all clear” communication.

 The 2024 hurricane season officially begins on June 1, but severe storms can develop at any time.
 Now is a perfect time to assess your readiness.
 An emergency action plan—including comprehensive communications strategies—is imperative to keep your residents safe and their property secure.
-A critical communications system, such as OnSolve CodeRED, enables life-saving information to be pushed out quickly to the public.
+An emergency alerting system, such as OnSolve CodeRED, enables life-saving information to be pushed out quickly to the public.

 OnSolve